 Oh, spammers will offer to get you thousands of Twitter followers or Facebook ‘likes,’ cheap.
 You can even buy followers on eBay; one found by Mashable offered to “tweet your message to my 618,500+ followers” for just $7.95.

-Bill Rundle, an account manager at Porter Novelli in New Zealand, says in a Ragan article that he bought Twitter followers – $12.50 for 2,000 of them – “as an experiment.”
+Bill Rundle, an account manager at Porter Novelli in New Zealand, reported that he bought Twitter followers – $12.50 for 2,000 of them – “as an experiment.”
 But he thinks that Twitter is a numbers game, and admits to “looking at a person’s number of followers to determine whether he or she is worth following.”

 It’s not just about traffic, and it’s not just about numbers.

 - Writer and coach Nick Usborne says, “A social media following of 10,000 people can be worthless, and a carefully focused following of just 50 people can be invaluable.”